 Zachary is part of the Applied Research and Innovation team at Trilateral Research.

 His research background and areas of expertise are in applied ethics and moral, political, and social philosophy.
 His current research interests and projects include the ethics of border security incl. biometrics and surveillance, the nature of privacy, biomedical ethics, the ethics of space travel and exploration and ethics education for technology designers and developers.

-Zachary is the author of 15 peer-reviewed articles and book chapters.
+Zachary is the author of over 15 peer-reviewed articles and book chapters.
 In 2015 the Forschungsinstitut für Philosophie Hannover awarded their first-place medal to his article entitled “Evil, ‘Evil’, and Taking Responsibility” (Mentis 2016).
-In addition, he is the author of Evil Matters: A Philosophical Inquiry (Routledge 2021), co-editor of the Routledge International Handbook of Perpetrator Studies (Routledge 2019) and the editor of Reflections on Ethics and Responsibility: Essays in Honor of Peter A. French (Springer 2017).
-Beginning in 2020 he will become a Chief Editor of Midwest Studies in Philosophy.
+In addition, he is the author of Evil Matters: A Philosophical Inquiry (Routledge 2021), co-editor of the Routledge International Handbook of Perpetrator Studies (Routledge 2019), the editor of Reflections on Ethics and Responsibility: Essays in Honor of Peter A. French (Springer 2017).